dzh-a-v/body-gravity-simulation/README.md

 ## Future plans
 - Add support for initial velocity (to enable orbital trajectories),
 - Implement a graphical user interface (Qt),
-- Extend to full N-body simulation (all bodies interact).
+- Switch to more complex laws of physics,

 ... and much more!